Lex Luthor (Smallville): Role in Smallville

 In season eight, Lex is missing and Tess Mercer (Cassidy Freeman) is put in charge as Lex's hand-picked successor.
 Tess wants Lex found, until Lex is revealed to have a surgically implanted nano-transmitter in Tess's optic nerve.
 Wanting revenge, Lex uses a kryptonite bomb to have Lana's stolen bio-enhanced suit, designed to absorb and emit kryptonite radiation, absorb the radiation to de-activate the bomb and subsequently never be able to go near Clark again without fatal effects.
 Oliver Queen (Justin Hartley) discovers Lex's location and uses a bomb to blow up Lex's travelling medical transport, seemingly killing him.

-Season ten revealed that Lex is barely alive and in hiding after the attempt of his life by Oliver, and had manufactured a number of clones in a struggle to heal himself.
-However, the majority of these clones are flawed and age at an accelerated rate.
+Season ten revealed that at some point prior, Lex manufactured a number of clones, but the majority of them are flawed and age at an accelerated rate.
 One clone of Lex (Mackenzie Gray), aged approximately twenty years older than the original, attempted to get revenge on Clark by trying to kill Lois Lane (Erica Durance) but died before he could finish.
-The two-hour series finale reveals that Lex has been hiding underneath the Luthor mansion and is almost mended after grafting viable parts of his clones to his damaged body; it only lacked a working heart.
-After the alternate reality version of his father sacrifices himself to Darkseid, Lex is healed and brought back to life.
+The two-hour series finale revealed Lex had a composite clone created from the best pieces of several others.
+Lacking a heart, the clone was kept on life support.
+An alternate reality version of his father sacrifices himself to Darkseid, receiving Lionel's heart and effectively resurrecting Lex.
 He speaks with Clark, telling his former friend he accepts they have a destiny as enemies, but neither of them can fulfill their roles unless Clark defeats Darkseid by inspiring humanity.
-Lex later meets with Tess, and fatally stabs his sister, however, Tess poisons him with a specialized neurotoxin that removes all of Lex's memories.
+Lex later meets with Tess and fatally stabs his sister, but Tess poisons him with a specialized neurotoxin that removes all of Lex's memories.
 The series ends by shifting seven years into the future, where Lex had been elected as the President of the United States.